-Are you a clergywoman who finds herself wondering which hat she will be wearing next?
+Are you a clergywoman wondering which hat she will be wearing next?

-When you are busy serving in a parish, trying to find a balance in bi-vocational ministry, negotiating the needs of a multi-point charge, working in a specialized ministry, or striving to serve dual vocations as parent and priest or pastor, you still need to consider yourself.
-In the midst of changing hats, coaching will create space to consider how you are doing, what you need more of, and how to reach your vocational and personal goals.
+Whether you are the head of staff or a solo pastor, trying to find a balance in bi-vocational ministry or negotiating the needs of a multi-point charge, serving as an intentional interim or working in a specialized ministry, even striving to serve dual vocations as parent or partner and priest or pastor, you need to consider yourself.
+Coaching creates space to consider what requires attention, where you want more, and how you can reach your vocational and personal goals.

 I am a trained leadership coach, and my call is helping clergywomen thrive in all kinds of ministry settings.

-To set up a free half-hour appointment and see if coaching feels like a fit, email me: firstname.lastname@example.org.
+To set up a free half-hour consultation and see if coaching feels like a fit, email me: firstname.lastname@example.org.